-In Nielsen et al. (2016a; Sections A4 and A5 in WD2, Annex 3) there is given a detailed description and evaluation of bycatches in the Norway pout fishery and the gear selectivity herein as well as the discard of Norway pout in fisheries for consume purposes.
+In Nielsen et al. (2016; Annex 2, Sections A4 and A5) there is given a detailed description and evaluation of bycatches in the Norway pout fishery and the gear selectivity herein as well as the discard of Norway pout in fisheries for consume purposes.
+This includes description of mixed fisheries issues in relation to the Norway pout fishery.